digisavvy/mission-values-purpose/README.md

 Version: 1.0

 Author: Alex Vasquez

-For: DigiSavvy and our awesome clients
+For: DigiSavvy, our team, and our awesome clients.

 # About This Repository